brendomaciel/sublime-preferences/README.md

 5. Close Sublime Text
 6. Extract and uut all the files there
 7. Follow this Hack installation [instructions][hack-installation]
-8. Follow this Cmder installation [instructions][cmder-installation]
+8. Follow this Hyper installation [instructions][hyper-installation]

 Setup